 A sudden change in interpersonal space

 Over the past four months, proxemics has changed drastically.
 We have all become dramatically aware of a new benchmark in interpersonal space: the new social distance necessary to slow the spread of COVID-19.
-The six feet distance recommended by the Centers for Disease Control has become the norm in the US and has impacted every corner of our public spaces, from parks to supermarkets.
+The six feet distance recommended by the Centers for Disease Control has become the norm in the U.S. and has impacted every corner of our public spaces, from parks to grocery stores.

 We have also experienced a global quarantine that forced us to adopt new proximities that seem to be either radically close in the case of many nuclear families, or radically distant in the case of many who live alone.
 Either way, the experience has been a private one, specific to each person, and the media has been flooded with stories of people trying to cope with these boundaries.

 In the physical workplace, in-person interactions can increase productivity.
-Communication can flow easier when teammates meet face-to-face, and relationships can be forged, which create positive culture within organisations.
-Physical proximity makes it more likely that people will become friends – people feel a stronger connection to those they are physically close to.
+Communication can flow easier when teammates meet face-to-face, and relationships can be forged, which create positive culture within organizations.
+Physical proximity makes it more likely that people will become friends—people feel a stronger connection to those they are physically close to.
 Learning through observing people at work also occurs through these interactions.